Why You Need An Attorney For Your Custody Case

 Call Our Office For More Information

 If you have a custody case, we can help you understand the specific issues that must be addressed before making any final decisions.
-Call 978-767-4667 or send us an email to arrange your free consultation with an experienced lawyer.
+Call 978-767-4667 or send us an email to arrange your consultation with an experienced lawyer.